Ingrideyouadeu/E-commerce-App/README.md

-# E-Commerce Fruit App 🍎🍌🛒
+# Shopping Fruit App 🍎🍌🛒

 This project is an e-commerce app where users can browse a variety of fruits, add their desired items to a cart, and even view nearby stores offering these fruits.
 The app offers a seamless shopping experience with detailed product information and quantity selection.